triopsi/th-partner-slider/readme.txt

 == Description ==

-The "TH Partner Panel" plugin is a very simple way, to show your partner on your site or blog post.
+The "TH Partner Slider" plugin is a very simple way, to show your partner on your site or blog post.
 It's have a responsive design and is very easys to use it.
 Create new partner items on the admin panel of wordpress an copy paste the shortcode your post or site.
 Or use the TH Panel Widget for a slideshow.